mathigon/textbooks/content/circles/content.md

 ::: column.grow

 Just like a cylinder, a cone doesn’t have to be “straight”.
-If the vertex is directly over the center of the base, we have a __right cylinder__.
-Otherwise, we call it an __oblique cylinder__.
+If the vertex is directly over the center of the base, we have a __right cone__.
+Otherwise, we call it an __oblique cone__.

-Once again, we can use Cavalieri’s principle to show that all oblique cylinders have the same volume, as long as they have the same base and height.
+Once again, we can use Cavalieri’s principle to show that all oblique cones have the same volume, as long as they have the same base and height.

 ::: column(width=280)